Quantum-Dynamics-Hub/Quantum-Dynamics-Hub-Education/_episodes/01-introduction.md

 * `Software`
     Contains the installations of some packages, such as Conda (with the corresponding environments), or Libra.
     **Do not edit or view files in this directory at any time**.
 You can `ls` and `cd` there, to explore the content of directories, but do not operate on files.
-If you are curious about some of them, make your own copy first.

 * `Students`
     Please create your own directory in this folder.
 The name should match your CCR username.